Meet the Team

 Louise P. King, MD, JD is an Assistant Professor of Obstetrics, Gynecology and Reproductive Biology at Harvard Medical School and a Surgeon within the Division of Minimally Invasive Gynecologic Surgery at Brigham and Women's Hospital.
 Her areas of interest in medical ethics focus on questions of informed decision making and assisted reproduction as well as equitable access to advanced gynecologic surgery.
 Prior to her medical career, Dr. King was a staff attorney for the Louisiana Supreme Court, clerked at the California Supreme Court, and worked with the Dallas Volunteer Attorney Project.

-Bachul Koul (they/them) / Chair of the Board / Director, Value Creation, Warburg Pincus
+Bachul Koul (they/them) / Chair of the Board / Director, Warburg Pincus

 Bachul Koul is a Kashmiri-American immigrant who identifies as trans/non-binary.
-They currently work on the Value Creation team at Warburg Pincus, a global private equity firm, and are focused on accelerating leadership and organizational capacity and capability to support growth.
+They currently work on the operating side at Warburg Pincus, a global private equity firm.
 Prior to joining Warburg Pincus, Bachul was an Executive Search and Leadership Advisory Consultant at Egon Zehnder, and an Associate Partner in the leadership, change, and organization practice at Kearney.
 They live in San Francisco with their wife Nicole (she/her).

 Andy Sommer (he/him) / Secretary & Treasurer / Retired Partner, Debevoise & Plimpton